SalomonKisters/poker_calculator/README.md

 # Poker Calculator

 A Python-based poker odds calculator that computes win probabilities and equity for multiple players in Texas Hold'em poker.
-Results can differ about 1-5 hundredths from the actual probabilities, but are then rounded to tenths.
+Results can differ about 1-5 hundredths from the actual probabilities (in Percent), but are then rounded to tenths.
+So accuracy is +- 0.1%
 ## Features

 - Calculate exact win percentages and tie percentages for multiple players